kateapault/home-hub/plan.md

 - daily weather next 7 days (update every 8 or 12h)
 - astrology thing possibly? no idea what ought to be in this tho

-#### starting
+#### tests
+- not thorough I know
+- BE: add integration test for each endpoint
-- vue tutorial
+-
-- set up very basic vue app with moon phase component & time (bc multiple components)
-- set up functions in flask & get data to mqtt topics
-- update front end components based on topics
-- once that's displaying/functioning properly, add in weather and the rest

 #### serving
-- look up how to get this all to run on raspberry pi - docker needed?
+- look up how to get this all to run on raspberry pi - docker needed presumably?
 - look up how to get this to update itself when live/prod/master branch gets updated
+- set up github to run tests on push
-- actually set up raspberry pi & monitor
+- set up raspberry pi & monitor

 # EXPANSIONS
 ## mini feature - subway times